4. Terminal Example: Interactive CLI with Maeser#

 sessions_manager = ChatSessionManager(chat_logs_manager=chat_logs_manager)

-You will answer a question about your own life history based on the context provided.
+You will answer a question about your own life history or the history of BYU based on

 {context}